wp-plugins/smart-forms/readme.txt

 * Added ability to delete entries(pro)
 = Smart Forms 1.2.19 =
-* Making style editor a free feature, sorry this was supposed to be free from the beginning.
+* Form builder modification.
+Making style editor a free feature, sorry this was supposed to be free from the beginning.
-= Smart Forms 1.2.18 =
+* Forms fix, fixed issue with the email to field, in the form builder under the email editor = Smart Forms 1.2.18 =
 * Forms improvement, created style designer
 = Smart Forms 1.2.17 =